-To this end, we study the effects of kinetic correction and electron gas parameters on the energy dispersion of plasmon excitations.
-Figure 5(a) depicts the energy disperion in the presence (solid curve) and the absence (dashed curve) of kinetic correction for given chemical potential and electron temperature parameter values.
-The effect of kinetic correction is huge on the low phase-speed particle-like branch (which we call it the kinetic regime) with almost no effect on the high phase-speed wave-like branch which are separated at the quantum beating point, $k=2\sqrt{\gamma}$.
-The effect of kinetic correction is evidently increases sharply as the energy eigenvalue increases.
-The group speed of low phase-speed branch has significantly decreased due to the kinetic correction.
-This feature has been previously discussed in thermodynamic analysis of one component quantum plasmas \cite{akbhd,haas2016} where the kinetic correction only applies to low phas-speed plasma phenomenon.
-It is remarkable that the kinetic correction profoundly lowers the energy minimum (plasmon conduction levels) of excitations accessible to Fermi electrons.
-Figure 5(b) reveals the effect of normalized chemical potential of electron gas on the low phase-speed dispersion branch indicating that increase of this parameter leads to lower group-speed in this branch.
-Note that the second derivative of energy is a measure of effective mass and mobility of electrons at a given wavenumber at plasmon level.
+In Figure 5 we investigate the effects of the kinetic correction on the energy dispersion of quasiparticle excitations.
+Figure 5(a) depicts the matter wave dispersion curve in the presence (solid curve) and the absence (dashed curve) of kinetic correction for given chemical potential and electron temperature parameter values.
+The effect of kinetic correction is huge on the low phase-speed particle-like branch (as we call it the kinetic regime) with almost no effect on the high phase-speed wave-like branch, which are interconnected at the quantum beating point, i.e. minimum of quasiparticle conduction band at $k_m=\gamma^{-1/4}$.
+The effect of kinetic correction is evidently becomes more pronounced as the energy eigenvalue increases.
+The group speed of low phase-speed branch has significantly decreased due to this correction.
+The feature has been previously pointed out in hydrodynamic analysis of one component quantum plasmas \cite{akbhd,haas2016}, where it was pointed out that the kinetic correction only applies to low phase-speed plasmon phenomenon, in the static limit.
+It is remarkable that the kinetic correction profoundly lowers the energy minimum (plasmon conduction levels) of excitations orbital accessible to quasiparticles.
+Figure 5(b) reveals the effect of normalized chemical potential of electron gas on the energy dispersion indicating that increase of the parameter leads to decrease of group-speed of low phase speed plasmon excitations.
+Note that the second derivative of energy is a measure of effective electron mass and their mobility at a given wavenumber in plasmon conduction level.
 It is therefore concluded that increase in the chemical potential leads to increase in the effective mass of electrons and decrease in their mobility.
 Moreover, Fig. 5(c) shows the effect of electron temperature on the dispersion curve.
-It is evident that increase in the electron gas temperature increases the electron mobility in contrast to the case of chemical potential increase.
+It is evident that increase in the electron gas temperature increases the quasiparticle mobility in contrast to the case of chemical potential increase.
 Finally, Fig. 5(d) shows the effect of chemical potential on dispersion curve of damped plasmons.
 The similar effect as in Fig. 5(b) is also apparent in this case.
-However, the presence of strong dampind (charge screening) leads to truncation of wave-like branch.
+However, the presence of strong damping (charge screening) leads to truncation of wave-like branch.